-Grimes spent two seasons with first-year Wolfpack coach Shawn Rychcik at Boston University, one as a volunteer assistant and the second as a fulltime coach.
+Grimes spent two seasons on coach Shawn Rychcik's staff at Boston University, one as a volunteer assistant and the second as a full-time assistant.
 While in Boston, Grimes worked with the team's pitchers, outfielders and hitters; served as the first base coach; and handled recruiting, scouting and summer camps.

 She handles similar duties with the Wolfpack.

 A native of Tampa, Grimes played collegiate softball at Hawaii from 2007-10 and was a four-year starter at catcher.
 Grimes helped lead Hawaii to a pair of Western Athletics Conference titles, two NCAA regional championships (2007, '10) and the school's first-ever berth in the College World Series (2010).